Workers' Rights: Breaks

 On the other hand, we have seen factory-based companies offer three short breaks during 12-hour shifts.
 These tend to amount to one hour of rest time per day.
 If employees do repetitive, monotonous work standing on the production line for hours, such a break pattern may benefit their health.

 You should always prioritise your employees’ health and minimise health & safety risks.
 Think of how much an accident on the shop floor will cost in terms of production and health loss.
-If an experienced worker ends up on sick leave for months, it will potentially cost you much more than two 15 minutes coffee breaks in addition to their lunch rest.
+If an experienced worker ends up on sick leave for months, it will potentially cost you much more than two 15 minute coffee breaks in addition to their lunch break.

 Adapt your approach accordingly to ensure you look at all shift schedules.